Most people are trying to fix their lives while ignoring the one thing that makes every improvement possible: their body.

 10. Invest in Your Physical Pension

-Just like you save money for retirement, invest in your body for the long haul.
-The habits you form now will determine your quality of
+Just like you save money for retirement, invest in yourself for the long haul.
+The habits you form now will determine your quality of life in the future.
+Start treating yourself like an invaluable asset.

 Key Tips: